 Acknowledging My Stress Was Too High

-Interestingly, while searching for a quote to include at the start of this article, I came across many to the tone of “just let it go,” or “whatever is stressing you out now will be funny in a year.”
+Interestingly, while researching for this article, I came across many quotes to the tone of “just let it go,” or “whatever is stressing you out now will be funny in a year.”

 Well, it was about a year ago that I had to acknowledge that my stress had reached such a high level, it was impossible to just “let it go.”
 I’d already been in counseling for two years at that point, and as new stressors came into my life, I rapidly lost my ability to control my reactions to them.

 After one particularly teary session with my counselor, she recommended I go see my doctor for a blood draw.
 She had suspicions that my hormones may be imbalanced.

 She was right.

 And, wouldn’t you know it?!
 My doctor determined that my estrogen dominance was due to high levels of stress.
 She gave me some natural supplements to help decrease the level of estrogen in my body, but also recommended immediately doing anything and everything in my power to lower my stress.

 Saying No Isn’t That Easy

 I took my doctor’s advice, and began to slow down, learn to lower stress and work on saying “no” to more people, more often.
 Turning down extra errands and even fun events is a great way to reduce stress.
 With less on your plate, there is more time to focus on your own health.